GSG-CF05/api-project-Shams/README.md

 ### Live link [here](https://gsg-cf05.github.io/api-project-Shams/)

-- It s a simple anime site where you can browse quotes from Naruto.
+- It s a simple anime web page where you can browse quotes from Naruto.

 ### How do I get the project on my local machine?